AlphaCodec/technocrats/README.md

 - **Shivansh Gupta**

 ## Project Description
 The Resume Feedback System aims to streamline the hiring process by utilizing advanced algorithms to evaluate resumes.
-The tool will analyze various aspects of a resume, including formatting, keyword optimization, and overall presentation, to provide feedback and suggestions for improvement.
+The tool will analyze various aspects of a resume, including formatting, keyword optimization, and the overall relevance of the resume to the job description, and provide feedback and suggestions for improvement.

 ## Features
 - Resume parsing and analysis